 This gene encodes an RNA-binding protein that is involved in growth regulation.
 This protein is present in pre-ribosomal ribonucleoprotein complexes and may be involved in ribosome assembly and the regulation of intermediate and late steps of rRNA processing.
 This protein can interact with the cytoplasmic domain of the ErbB3 receptor and may contribute to transducing growth regulatory signals.
 This protein is also a transcriptional co-repressor of androgen receptor-regulated genes and other cell cycle regulatory genes through its interactions with histone deacetylases.
 This protein has been implicated in growth inhibition and the induction of differentiation of human cancer cells.
 Six pseudogenes, located on chromosomes 3, 6, 9, 18, 20 and X, have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PA2G4 Gene

 PA2G4 (Proliferation-Associated 2G4) is a Protein Coding gene.
-Among its related pathways are Coregulation of Androgen receptor activity and Innate Immune System.
-GO annotations related to this gene include poly(A) RNA binding and hydrolase activity.
+Among its related pathways are Innate Immune System and Coregulation of Androgen receptor activity.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity.
 An important paralog of this gene is ENSG00000257411.